 Just have a look at these statistics from Facebook:

 ‘Now that more and more people are watching Live videos, we are considering Live Videos as a new content type – different from normal videos – and learning how to rank them for people in News Feed.
 As a first step, we are making a small update to News Feed so that Facebook Live videos are more likely to appear higher in News Feed when those videos are actually live, compared to after they are no longer live.
 People spend more than 3x more time watching a Facebook Live video on average compared to a video that’s no longer live.
-This is because Facebook Live videos are more interesting in the moment than after the fact.’
+This is because Facebook Live videos are more interesting at the moment than after the fact.’

 Click here to read the full Facebook article.

 During social distancing and the whole ‘stay safe; stay at home’ movement, you can expect your audience to be waiting for Live videos as they can offer great quality content.
-Be sure to inform your audience of all the latest updates concerning your business, and engage with your comments.
+Be sure to inform your audience of all the latest updates concerning your business and engage with your comments.
 Customers like it when a business takes the time to respond to comments from customers.
-After all, social proof really can play a crucial part in the buyer’s journey.
+After all, the social proof really can play a crucial part in the buyer’s journey.

 Plato once said: ‘necessity is the mother of invention’; the coronavirus pandemic is bringing new challenges to the world, especially to businesses.
-But it doesn’t have to be an uphill struggle, instead, use your time wisely and come up with some new and creative ways to engage with your target audiences.
-From optimizing your best performing ad campaigns on social media and the web, to increasing your social media presence posting relevant content and informative yet fun Facebook and Instagram Live videos.
+But it doesn’t have to be an uphill struggle; instead, use your time wisely and come up with some new and creative ways to engage with your target audiences.
+From optimizing your best performing ad campaigns on social media and the web to increasing your social media presence, posting relevant content and informative yet fun Facebook and Instagram Live videos.